zwiebert/tronferno-mcu/README.md

 RF receiver is optional and you may only ever need it to sniff the ID of your original central unit once.
 If you want to keep it connected, don't use an inferior super-regeneration receiver.
 It can block the frequency by transmitting noise occasionally.
 If you want to leave the receiver connected, use a super-heterodyne receiver like the RXB6.

-### How to build on Linux and flash to esp8266
+### How to build on Linux and flash to ESP-8266

 * Prepare Hardware:
   * esp8266 (development board) connected to USB on your PC
-  * RF receiver connected to D1
+  * RF receiver connected to D1 on the MCU board
   * RF transmitter connected to D2